Pedro Paz

 Pedro Luís Carmo Neto de Paz (born 20 December 1994) is a Portuguese former footballer who played as a forward.

 Club career

 Born in Moncarapacho, Olhão, Algarve, Paz joined local S.C.
 Olhanense's youth system in summer 2008, aged 13.
-He made his professional debut with the club on 9 January 2013, appearing against Moreirense F.C. in that season's League Cup.
+He made his professional debut with the club on 9 January 2013, appearing against Moreirense F.C. in the group stage of the Taça da Liga.
 Four days later, again as a substitute, he first played in the Primeira Liga, featuring ten minutes in a 0–2 home loss to Sporting CP.